Azure/azure-sdk-for-java/sdk/communication/azure-communication-jobrouter/README.md

 ## Examples

 ### Client Initialization
-To initialize the SMS Client, the connection string can be used to instantiate.
+To initialize the JobRouter Client, the connection string can be used to instantiate.
 Alternatively, you can also use Active Directory authentication using DefaultAzureCredential.

 ```java